UPDATE: The Liquid Fill Gauge visual is now available to download from the Power BI Custom Visual Gallery!

 =====The following is informational only, you do not need to make these changes===

-The liquidFillGauge was originally pushed to GitHub as a stand alone d3 visual.
+The original liquidFillGauge was pushed to GitHub as a stand alone d3 visual.
 I only had to change a the following two things about it for it to work with Power BI.

 - PowerBI puts all Custom Visuals in IFRAMEs so the clip-path needs to reference the absolute url of the page like so: